 Don't worry, we speak : Español (Spanish), too!

-Here’s the complete list of Latin American unicorns in 2020.
+Here’s the list of all Latam unicorns in December 2021.

-*Disclaimer: Some of these companies are public.
-According to Investopedia, Unicorns are privately-held companies worth US$1 billion or more, nevertheless, we decided to include some public companies to provide a more detailed picture.
-These companies will be marked with an asterisk (*).
+*Disclaimer: Some of these companies went from unicorn to public companies or became acquired by others.
+These companies will be marked by an asterisk (*).
+According to Investopedia, unicorns are private companies worth US$1 billion or more; however, we decided to include some public companies to give a more detailed overview of how the ecosystem has evolved.

 The popular transportation startup began in São Paulo in 2012.
 Connecting users with taxi drivers and private drivers, the company sold 99 percent (no pun intended) of its stock to China’s Didi Chuxing for US$900 million.